Who Determines Fault in a Car Accident in NJ?

 And that police report is almost certainly going to play a key part in broader determinations of fault.

-With that in mind, police will speak with witnesses, review evidence like photos and videos, and write it all up in (hopefully) great detail in the report.
+With that in mind, police will speak with eye witnesses, review evidence like photos and videos, and write it all up in (hopefully) great detail in the report.

 How New Jersey Civil Courts Determine Car Accident Fault